fxpoet/erc_contact_card/README.md

 This RPC proposes a specification about standard contact information interface in Ethereum contract.

 ## Motivation
-When you have networking at a conference, you should exchange lots of businees cards with each other.
+When you have networking at a conference, you should exchange lots of business cards with each other.
 After that, you have to manually input them with finger typing into the contact application.

 On the other hand, if the information is already in the blockchain and the interface is already defined, you can import the information by just scanning the QR code drawn on the business card.

-Somtimes, we need to change businees cards after deployment.
+Sometimes, we need to change business cards after deployment.
 For various reasons, such as wanting to know that a job has changed, department changes, etc. this Smart Contract can change the information simply without redistributing business card.